How to Plan the Best Trip to the Coromandel Peninsula

 The Coromandel for Foodies

 Finally, if you’re visiting the Coromandel with gastronomical experiences in mind, then you won’t be disappointed.
 Artisans and vineyards open their doors for tastings and purchasing unique gifts, while the restaurants pride themselves on fresh local seafood available all year round.
 Visit a local farmers’ market to buy fresh local produce to make in your self-catering accommodation or dine at your resort’s on-site restaurant.
-Plan out your whole visit with The Foodie Guide to the Coromandel.
+Plan out your whole visit with The Food Guide to the Coromandel: Places to Eat & Food Tours.

 - Hit the foodie places on the Hauraki Rail Trail